 If You Believe You Have Posterior Elbow Dislocation, Contact HandSport Surgery Institute

 Please contact us as soon as possible to schedule an appointment with our talented team.
-People experiencing posterior elbow dislocation should be evaluated to try and prevent further injury and mobility issues.
+People experiencing posterior elbow dislocation should be evaluated to try and reduce the risk of further injury and mobility issues.

 If you have been injured, it’s important to be evaluated by a highly skilled professional.
-Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your elbow.
+Call Dr. Mark Pruzansky and Dr. Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to improve the function of your elbow.